 "The following story is of Allie the Boxer and Spike the Bulldog.
 Allie was a pretty dominant alpha female.
-A few years after this page was written, I discovered Cesar Millan (the Dog Whisperer) and was able to get all of Allie's dominant behaviors under control, including her attacks on other dogs.
-Thank you, Cesar!"
+A few years after this page was written, I began to concentrate on a natural dog behavior aproach and was able to get all of Allie's dominant behaviors under control, including her attacks on other dogs."

 Allie the Boxer does not like to let her brother Spike the Bulldog eat.
 The two of them are constantly fighting over the food bowl.
 Allie is a female and Spike is a male.
 I have to say it is Allie who is the major instigator.
 Spike the Bulldog is pretty laid back.
 Allie is a typical female dog, wanting to be the boss and have things her way.
 If Spike really decides he wants to eat he puts her in her place, however they usually just growl at one another during meal time.

 Allie will do anything to keep Spike from being able to eat.

 The first thing she does is try to eat all of the food herself.